airtightdesign/atd-request.js/README.md

 ### Deprecated Browsers

-This module requires `Promise`, `Object.keys`, and `Array.forEach` to function.
+This module requires `Promise`, `Object.keys`, `Object.assign`, and `Array.forEach` to function.
 Older browsers may require these to be polyfilled.